 - As technology advances, each individual person is given greater flexibility and opportunity to express themselves and improve their lives.

-- With access to greater flexibility and opportunity, our identities — or how we choose to define ourselves and see ourselves — become looser and more abstract.
+- With access to greater flexibility and opportunity, our identities—or how we choose to define and see ourselves—become looser and more abstract.